apache/rocketmq-site/_docs/04-cli-admin-tool.md

 The admin tool is shipped along with RocketMQ.
 Either you download a pre-built binary version or build from source by yourself, you already have it.

-In case you have source code, the [rocketmq-tools module](https://github.com/apache/incubator-rocketmq/tree/master/tools) contains its source code.
+In case you don't have source code, the [rocketmq-tools module](https://github.com/apache/incubator-rocketmq/tree/master/tools) contains its source code.

 # How to use